Chaland de transport de matériel

 The Chaland de transport de matériel (CTM) is a French landing craft class, also operated by the navies of Chile, Djibouti, Ivory Coast, Morocco and Senegal.
 The design is based on the American LCM-8-class landing craft and were initially ordered to support France's nuclear testing in the Pacific.
 Constructed in two batches, the first batch of 16 vessels have been removed from French service with some transferred to other navies, the others being discarded.
 The second batch consisting of 17 vessels is split, with some being transferred to other nations and some remaining in service with the French Navy.
 The remaining vessels in French service are being replaced with a new landing craft design.
+As of January 2023, it was reported that only five of the landing craft remained in French Navy service.

 Description

 The CTMs are landing craft that are derived from the American LCM-8 class.
 They measure 23.8 m long with a beam of 6.35 m and a draught of 1.25 m.
 Each ship has a bow ramp.
 They have a standard displacement between 48 and 56 t and fully loaded displacement of 150 t.
 The vessels are propelled by two propellers that were initially driven by two Poyaud 520 V8 diesel engines capable of creating 330 kW.
 They were later exchanged for Poyaud-Wärtsilä 18V8M1 diesels creating 450 bhp.
 This gave the CTMs a maximum speed of 9.5 kn.
 The ships carry 3.4 t of fuel and have a range of 380 nmi at 8 kn.
 The landing craft have capacity for 90 t of cargo and room for 200 personnel.
 They are equipped with a small navigational radar and two 12.7 mm machine guns.
 The machine guns are often not mounted.
 The vessels had an initial complement of 6, declining to 4.